 Historically, all the confirmed documents went directly to the exported state.
 In new accounts, a new Confirmed tab is automatically visible.
 If you have the tab enabled, your documents will go from the reviewing state directly to confirmed, from where you can still make some edits to the document if needed.
 You can read more about the confirmed status and how you can also enable it for older accounts here.

 By clicking on the Export button, you can export the data from the confirmed documents.
 After that, they will automatically switch to the exported status.

 If you have a connector extension assigned to the queue, you can make use of the exporting status.
 If your connector is asynchronous, the exporting status will allow your human operators to continue reviewing other files while the previous one is being exported.
 If you were to keep your connector synchronous, the operator would need to wait till the connector exported the file and wouldn’t be able proceed with reviewing.
 You can read more about how the connector extensions operate here.
 Without a connector, the document will be switched directly to the exported state.

 Note: If your connector listens and runs some code when the hook /save is called, a confirmed state must be disabled on such a queue.
 Otherwise, the code will not run.

 If you have a connector extension on your queue, you can experience documents falling to failed_export status if the connector returns an error and the document cannot be exported successfully.

 You can press the red button at the bottom of the page to send the document back to the to_review status.

-If you would like to be notified about the status change for the purpose of the integration, consider using our webhook extension notifications.
-It is a good tool on how to be notified on any document status change in Rossum.
+If you would like to be notified about a status change for the purpose of integration, consider using our Webhook extension notifications.
+It is a good tool for getting notifications about document status changes in Rossum.